OnsagerHe/OnsagerHe/README.md

 </h1>

 <p align='center'>
-    Currently a student at Epitech Paris in my second year of computer science and Head of the Hardware / IoT and P2P at PoC Innovation
+    Currently a student at Epitech Paris in my second year of computer science and Head of Hardware / IoT and P2P at PoC Innovation
 </p>

 <p align='center'>